yangjianingpaul/Cloud-Native-WeMedia-Platform/docs/project_background.md

-# Service Description
+# 1.Service Description:
 * Similar to the Medium App, it is a article we-media project.
-## Function Presentation Diagram：
+# 2.Function Presentation Diagram:
 ![](/resources/projectBackground.png)